Table of contents

-- Analyzing relationships between different variables to discover patterns in your data (known as "descriptive analytics").
+- Analysing relationships between different variables to discover patterns in your data (known as "descriptive analytics").
 This can help you identify trends, track seasonal sales, and understand the impact of changes on your business.

 In general, text mining vs data mining is a question that often comes up.
 The best way to understand the difference between them is to look at their purpose.

-Organizations use it to find insights into trends or customer behavior.
+Organisations use it to find insights into trends or customer behavior.

 Text mining is used more for extracting information from unstructured text.

 It can be helpful for sentiment analysis, which involves determining whether a piece of writing has a positive or negative tone.

 If you want to find ways to improve your business, it's essential to understand the differences between these two technologies and how to use them effectively.